tvph1996/second_lab/README.md

-some contents in protobuf, gRPC-server are different compared to lab guideline during the implementation. gRPC source files is compiled locally. there are 2 clients, one is to test the gRPC-server, one is for the performance test.
+some contents in protobuf, gRPC-server are different compared to lab guideline during the implementation. gRPC source files is compiled locally. there are 2 clients, one is to test the gRPC-server, one is for the performance test. performance test logs, data table and the lab report together with all necessary source files are presented